markjwill/cryptoBot/readme.md

 Further efforts were made to remove loops in feature computation using numpy, adding 4x to the critical speed of the first few steps in the data preparation.

+10 days with loops -> 3 days with loops removed -> 1 day with 3 workers -> 1 day with 1 worker and threaded csv output instead of mysql.

 Current work is on visualizing every feature and visualizing data outlier cleanup and checking for any smells in the calculated data.

 #### SEPTEMBER 2021 - Refactor "production":  v1_code